emacs-berlin/emacs-berlin.org/index.md

 ### Location

 Room open from 18:30 CEST, if there are talks they'll start at 19:00 CEST.
-Details will be announced on the mailing list.
+The video link will be posted on the day of the meetup to the mailing list.
+Check the [archive][mla] if you are not subscribed.

 ### About Emacs Berlin